-When will you receive your cash and exchange notes?
+When will you receive your exchange notes?

 Subject to the terms and conditions described in this offering circular, we will accept all existing notes that are validly tendered and not withdrawn on or prior to the expiration date.
-We will pay the cash consideration and issue the exchange notes promptly following the expiration date of the exchange offer upon our determination that the conditions to the exchange offer have been fulfilled.
+We will issue the exchange notes promptly following the expiration date of the exchange offer upon our determination that the conditions to the exchange offer have been fulfilled.